Updated June 6, 2023

 - Small Demolition Projects: DIY or Hire a PRO?

-Depending on your state or city ordinances, it's possible that there is a law regarding the number of materials you must recycle.
+In addition, depending on your state or city ordinances, it's possible that there is a law regarding the number of materials you must recycle.